Skip to content

 FOUNDER & EXECUTIVE DIRECTOR

-Dr. Regan is the oldest sister to 2 brothers on the autism spectrum and has been in the autism field for over a decade.
-She is an interdisciplinary professional drawing from her work in social work, special education, community-based services, and research to create person-affirming teams and support networks around autistic people as they grow up.
+Dr. Regan is the oldest sister to 2 brothers on the autism spectrum and has been in the autism field for almost 15 years.
+She is an interdisciplinary professional drawing from her work in social work, special education, community-based services, and research to create person-centered teams and support networks around autistic people as they grow up.

 Tara has worked in elementary to high schools, universities, recreational camp programs, community-based services, and day programs.
 She has also been an autism researcher and instructor working with future educators and professionals, community organizations, and schools.
 In 2018, after earning her PhD at UNC-Chapel Hill in the Applied Developmental Science and Special Education Program, she founded Autism Grown Up.